 Contestants will be judged on all managerial aspects of their heifer development project.
 Youth can take advantage of FSA farm loans totaling $5,000.
 Participants will be encouraged to take advantage of Extension agents, advisors and experienced producers in selecting quality heifers and discussing production cost.

-All participants must submit a set of records prior to evaluation of the heifers that must be received by ADS no later than August 1, 2017.
+All participants must submit a record book prior to evaluation of the heifers that must be received by ADS no later than August 1, 2018.
 Records could be kept in a spreadsheet, notebook or other system that is decided upon by the exhibitor(s).
 Specific records that should be kept throughout the year and submitted can be found in the Records section below.
 Entrants will be notified by letter where the record books should be sent closer to the deadline.

 All three (3) heifers entered in the contest should be taken to the contest site for final judging.
 No heifer may be substituted during the contest.
-In addition, no heifer should be removed from the contest without prior approval from Roy Higdon (firstname.lastname@example.org) or Dean Jousan (Dean.Jousan@msstate.edu) or Cobie Rutherford (email@example.com).
+In addition, before a heifer is removed from the contest, please notify Roy Higdon (firstname.lastname@example.org), Dean Jousan (Dean.Jousan@msstate.edu) or Cobie Rutherford (email@example.com).

 The 4-H & FFA Heifer Development Contest will be made up of 3 components: a visual appraisal of the heifers, a record keeping system and an interview process.